Introduction

 They get many prospective students applying with very impressive resumes and transcripts, which raises the level of competition.
 Booth wants to ensure that each student they admit possesses the skills and experience to keep up with their quick-paced and multi-faceted MBA program.

-The Booth MBA Essays provide an opportunity to set yourself apart from everyone else and secure a coveted spot amongst the next Booth cohort.
+The Booth MBA Essays allow you to set yourself apart from everyone else and secure a coveted spot amongst the next Booth cohort.
 The key to being successful when taking on Booth’s essay topics is to keep things concise and to the point, making every word count.